|

 The Miao (Chinese: 苗; pinyin: Miáo; Vietnamese: Mèo or H'Mông; Thai: แม้ว (Maew) or ม้ง (Mong); Burmese: mun lu-myo) are a linguistically and culturally related group of people recognized by the government of the People's Republic of China as one of the fifty-five official minority groups in China.

-Miao Ethnic Group of China: Miao People Culture & Tradition
+Miao Ethnic Group of China: History, Language, Religion, Clothes, Festivals

 |